How does this medication work? What will it do for me?

 Stomach and intestinal problems: If you have or have had a stomach or intestinal ulcer, or have ulcerative colitis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Stopping medication: Do not stop this medication without consulting your doctor.
 When this medication is stopped after having taken it for a prolonged period, the dose should be reduced slowly as prescribed by your doctor.
-Suddenly stopping prednisone following prolonged treatment may result in symptoms of corticosteroid withdrawal syndrome including nausea, fatigue, loss of appetite, fever, muscle and joint pain, and a general feeling of unwellness.
+Suddenly stopping prednisone following prolonged treatment may result in symptoms of corticosteroid withdrawal syndrome including nausea, fatigue, loss of appetite, fever, muscle and joint pain, and a general feeling of being unwell.

 Vaccination: If you are taking this medication, vaccines may not be as effective and you may be more likely to experience certain side effects.
 Therefore, vaccines are usually not recommended while you are taking prednisone, especially when high doses are used.